-For a long time, many motorists have been hesitant of making the switch to an electric car because of the costs involved.
+For a long time, many motorists have been hesitant to make the switch to an electric car because of the costs involved.
 This is an understandable concern as electric vehicles often cost more than regular vehicles, but you should find that they are becoming a cheaper option and will prove to be a smart financial move in the long term.

 Another cost that has deterred many motorists from making the switch in the last few years has been the cost of insurance.
 Car insurance is always a major cost to cover, but for electric vehicles, it has been higher due to the technology used, meaning that repairs and replacements would be more expensive.

-As established above, production costs are falling which will have an impact on the cost of insuring an electric car in the coming years.
-In fact, analysis of premiums in the first 3 months of 2021 found that electric cars were than petrol or diesel.
+As established above, production costs are falling, which will have an impact on the cost of insuring an electric car in the coming years.
+In fact, an analysis of premiums in the first three months of 2021 found that electric cars were £45 cheaper to insure than petrol or diesel.
 Motorists should also look into GAP insurance to provide financial protection in the event of a write off.